Specs as Reviewed – Lenovo Legion 5 15ARH05H

-- For a streamer that uses Lightroom CC and performs photo editing on Twitch 16GB of memory is not enough.
+- For a streamer who uses Lightroom CC and performs photo editing on Twitch, 16GB of memory is insufficient.
 I would love to upgrade to 32GBs of memory as Streamlabs OBS crashes and Lightroom becomes unresponsive due to the lack of memory.
 To put it simply, 16GBs of RAM is not good enough for photo editing on Twitch.

 - Finally, the battery.
 I would prefer to have the 80Wh variant, but this is a minor issue for me.
 The first 2 issues, especially the second one, are more important for me.

-I strongly believe that gamers should go for the newer RTX 2060 GPU and people focus on CPU and RAM-heavy tasks should go for the 32GB RAM variant, while the version I use is the jack of all trades.
+I strongly believe that gamers should go for the newer RTX 2060 GPU, and people who focus on CPU and RAM-heavy tasks should go for the 32GB RAM variant, while the version I use is the jack of all trades.

 This is the best praise I can give to the Lenovo Legion 5 15ARH05H.
 It can do everything and it can do it very well for its price.
 It comes highly recommended by me and it's one of the best mid-range gaming laptops of 2020.

 Lenovo Legion 5 15ARH05H – Amazon Affiliate Links